logiball/monorepo/README.md

 ## Releasing a Component

-To release a component like opens we are using branches.
+To release a component like service-on we are using branches.
 The name of the branch starts with `release/`.
 So a full release branch name looks like `release/service-one`.

 By default all components will **not** deployed.
-If a component should be deployed with it's own version, you must add the following plugin configuration:
+If a component should be deployed with it's own version, you must add the following plugin configuration to it's `pom-template.xml`:

 ```
 <plugin>